 Tammy: But I just did that for you, I was like oh, this is why these different types of LPs are risky.

-Peter: So you're really just trying to make a risk from diversifying.
+Peter: So you're really just trying to mitigate a risk from diversifying.

 Tammy: Yeah, exactly.

 Peter: You said that ones that you're looking for is help from your LPs.